 The Department of Chemistry is approved by the Committee on Professional Training (CPT) of the American Chemical Society (ACS).
 The department consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 All chemistry majors choose one of four emphases: biochemistry, business, research, or secondary education.
 Students complete 23 credits of common core courses plus additional courses specific to the emphasis.
 Our CH121-General Chemistry course serves approximately 200 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
 Our CH224-Inorganic Chemistry and CH301/302-Organic Chemistry courses each serve approximately 50-65 students per year, primarily chemistry and biology majors.
 In the decade from 1994 to 2004, approximately nine majors per year graduated with chemistry degrees.
 Since 2004, the number of majors has typically been above that numberas high as 18 in 2008-in part due to our new science center.
-Slightly fewer than half of our graduates pursue advanced degrees.
+Approximately half of our graduates pursue advanced degrees.

 The Department of Chemistry resides in the 83,000-square-foot Leighty-Tabor Science Center, which opened in the spring 2002 semester.
 We also joined Midwestern University in a dual-acceptance pre-pharmacy agreement.
 In terms of curriculum, our most recent initiatives have been in course delivery, specifically the Block CH121, designed for students with limited chemistry backgrounds, that meets five days a week for half the semester.
 The block concept was extended to our CH203/205-Essentials of Organic and Biochemistry service course during the spring 2005 semester.
-Beginning in 2008, ACS-CPT modified the curricular requirements necessary for program approval.
-A review of our curriculum indicates that our current curriculum meets the modified ACS-CPT requirements.
-Working in cooperation with the staff of Staley Library, we added two new resources in 2008 and 2009 for students to use in research: ACS Web Editions and SciFinder web version.
-ACS Web Editions allows students to search 34 ACS journals online.
-SciFinder allows students to search a multitude of scientific journals in all areas of science.
+Beginning with the 2012-2013 academic year, we added a new course to the curriculum, CH131--Accelerated General Chemistry, CH131, a first semester course in general chemistry, is designed for science majors with a strong high school chemistry background.
+These students previously received proficiency credit for CH121 and started their college chemistry program with CH224, the second semester course.
+As we evaluated student learning, we realized that these students, despite their strong backgrounds, would benefit from additional study in general chemistry; hence, the development and addition of CH131 to our curriculum.